Brain Function Imaging

 Like a number of other modalities, fMRI provides an indirect measure of neuronal activity, fMRI signal being dictated by the changes in brain vasculature during subject's stimulation.
 Accordingly, we are particularly interested in the coupling between local neuronal activity and the state of the surrounding vasculature.
 On one hand, we are working on the development of novel, quantitative magnetic resonance imaging based techniques for human brain function imaging.
 On the other, we are using in vivo multiphoton microscopy in combination with various fluorescent markers and pharmacological agents for very detailed characterization of the neuronal and vascular response to brain stimulation in animals.
 In both human and animal studies, we also employ electrophysiological recordings for a more direct assessment of the local neuronal activity.
-Finally, we're developing new theoretical models to incorporate these multimodality data, all aimed at furthering our understanding of the biophysics of brain functioning and facilitating the translation of basic science research to various clinical applications, such as stroke, epilepsy, and Alzheimer's.
+Finally, we're developing new theoretical models to incorporate these multimodality data, all aimed at furthering our understanding of the biophysics of brain functioning and facilitating the translation of basic science research to various clinical applications, such as stroke, trauma, and Alzheimer's Disease.

 For further information, please visit my Sunnybrook homepage .